Bishalsarang/Recursion-Tree-Visualizer/README.md

 # Recursion Visualiser
-Recursion visualiser is a python tool that draws recursion tree for recursive function with very less code changes.
+Recursion visualiser is a python tool that visualizes recursion tree with animation and draws recursion tree for recursive function.
+It works with almost any type of recursive function.
+Just add the recursion-visualiser decorator to your function and let it do the rest of the work.

   ## Installation
 The only dependency for recursion visualiser is Graphviz which you can download from [here](https://www.graphviz.org/download/)